Minister for Senior Citizens: INVIs "temperature measurement" paves the way for changes in the reform of elderly care

 How we activate the “collective intelligence” of our interns

-INVI uses so-called "practice panels" to gather insights while a reform is underway, so that both politicians and authorities receive feedback in near real time on how the reform is working for those who work with it on a daily basis.
-Through the use of AI, the "collective intelligence" of a broad cross-section of practitioners is activated, allowing good solutions from across the country to come into play.
+INVI uses broadly composed "practice panels" to gather insights while a reform is underway, so that both politicians and authorities quickly receive feedback on how the reform is working and how it is perceived by those who work with its implementation on a daily basis.
+Through the use of AI, the collective intelligence of a broad cross-section of practitioners close to elder care, as well as the elderly themselves, is activated, allowing local experiences and good solutions from across the country to come into play.

 For the ongoing measurements of the elderly care reform, INVI's practice panel is composed of 1,026 participants from all parts of elderly care: from managers and civil servants to social and health care workers, volunteers, elderly people, and relatives.
-Using INVI's tools, they can identify challenges and improvements within the three values that need to be strengthened by the elderly care reform: i) self-determination for the elderly, ii) trust in the professionalism of employees, and iii) interaction between authorities, the elderly, and civil society.
+Using INVI's tools, they can share their experiences in their own words and point out challenges and improvements related to the three values that the elderly care reform aims to strengthen: i) self-determination for the elderly, ii) trust in the professionalism of employees, and iii) interaction between authorities, the elderly, and civil society.

 INVI does not use traditional opinion polls with fixed response categories and ratings from 1 to 5 for specific elements of the reform.
 Instead, all participants are invited to express their views through free text, audio, and video.
 There is room for both frustrations and good advice on everything from professionalism to co-determination: What themes and dilemmas are at play, and what actions support the value?
-However, it is important to note that all feedback is anonymized so that neither criticism nor praise can be traced back to a specific person, institution, or municipality.
+Participants share their knowledge based on their own personal or professional experience, and all feedback is anonymized so that neither criticism nor praise can be traced back to a specific person, institution, or municipality.

 Archetypes of participants in INVI's practice panel